hamchaoui/draft-mdt-ippm-explicit-flow-measurements/draft-mdt-ippm-explicit-flow-measurements.md

 issues.
 To this effect, in a TCP-dominated world, network operators have been heavily relying on information present in the clear in TCP headers: sequence and acknowledgment numbers and SACKs when enabled (see {{?RFC8517}}).
-These allow for quantitative estimation of packet loss and delay by passive on-path observation.
-Additionally, the problem can be quickly identified in the network path by moving the passive observer around.
+These allow for quantitative estimation of upstream/downstream packet loss and delay by passive on-path observation.
+Additionally, the problem can be quickly located in the network path by moving the passive observer around.

 With encrypted protocols, the equivalent transport headers are encrypted and passive packet loss and delay observations are not possible, as described in
 {{TRANSPORT-ENCRYPT}}.

-Measuring TCP loss and delay between similar endpoints cannot be relied upon to evaluate encrypted protocol loss and delay.
-Different protocols could be routed by the network differently, and the fraction of Internet traffic delivered using protocols other than TCP is increasing every year.
+One may attemps to deduce loss and delay for communications supported by encrypted protocol from those of TCP connections running on the presumed same path (i.e. between similar end-points).
+However, different protocols are commonly routed ar load-balanced by the network differently, and the fraction of Internet traffic delivered using protocols other than TCP is increasing every year.
 It is imperative to measure packet loss and delay experienced by encrypted protocol users directly.